AmasaDelano/dw-srd-offline/src/markdown/05_Moves_Discussion.md

 When you **act despite an imminent threat** or **suffer a calamity**, say how you deal with it and roll.
 If you do it…

-- …by powering through, +Str
+- …by powering through, +STR
-- …by getting out of the way or acting fast, +Dex
+- …by getting out of the way or acting fast, +DEX
-- …by enduring, +Con
+- …by enduring, +CON
-- …with quick thinking, +Int
+- …with quick thinking, +INT
-- …through mental fortitude, +Wis
+- …through mental fortitude, +WIS
-- …using charm and social grace, +Cha
+- …using charm and social grace, +CHA

 ✴On a 10+, you do what you set out to, the threat doesn’t come to bear. ✴On a 7–9, you stumble, hesitate, or flinch: the GM will offer you a worse outcome, hard bargain, or ugly choice.